milanovicn/enigma/README.md

 ### Terms

-Terms are the main focus of this application.
+Terms are the focus of this application.
 Every FIS employee is free to contribute to FIS Dictionary and share the knowledge by adding new terms.
 Terms are easily accessible through our dashboard.
 There are multiple ways to quickly filter FIS Dictionary, including

 - starting letters
 - tags